-For the purpose of the management of a safeguarding situation involving a child, the Designated Safeguarding Officer (DSO) should be consulted.
+For the management of a safeguarding situation involving a child, the Designated Safeguarding Officer (DSO) should be consulted.
 In the absence of the DSO, or if he / she is implicated in the abuse, an alternative member of staff must be identified to deal with the matter, in the case of the Trust this will be the Chief Executive.

-The role of the DSO is as follows:
+The role of the DSO is as follows (full role description appendix 4):